Investing more in one SEO strategy usually means investing less in another, at least in the short term.

-With that in mind, let’s talk about three primary strategic tradeoffs that you’ll need to consider when making important decisions for your brand optimization.
+With that in mind, let’s talk about three primary strategic SEO trade-offs that you’ll need to consider when making important decisions for your brand optimization.

 1. Traffic vs. Relevance